Health Care for Homeless Vets

 Healthcare for Homeless Veterans

 Funded by the Veterans Administration, and in partnership with Bend’s Bethlehem Inn, COVO’s Health Care for Homeless Vets (HCHV) program offers a transitional program to assist homeless veterans in getting housed and back on their feet.
-Bethlehem Inn provides shelter, basic necessities, and shared case management duties with COVO in an effort to end veteran homelessness in Central Oregon.
+Bethlehem Inn provides emergency shelter, basic necessities, and shared case management duties with COVO in an effort to end veteran homelessness in Central Oregon.

 Intensive case management with veterans has three main areas of focus: